canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug.rst

 ..
 XXX: Link to 'update to a new version' article.
 ..
 XXX: Link to 'send stuff upstream/Debian' article.
 (Launchpad bug 704845)

-You now want to create a patch which includes the fix.
+You may want to create a patch which includes the fix.
 The command ``edit-patch`` is a simple way to add a patch to a package.
 Run::

     $ edit-patch 99-new-patch